Twin Barns Loop Trail (1.0 mile)

 This level, mile-long boardwalk passes through woodlands, grasslands, and freshwater marshes, past the Twin Barns and an observation platform, ending back where it starts at the Visitor Center.
-There are three spur trails off the main trail: the Riparian Forest Overlook, the Nisqually River Overlook, and the Twin Barns Observation Platform.
+There are four spur trails off the main trail: the Riparian Forest Overlook, the Nisqually River Overlook, the Twin Barns Observation Platform, and the Estuary Trail.

 A short trail to an observation deck branches off the east side of the Twin Barns Loop Trail.
 It curves through a surge plain, where tidal changes cause the Nisqually River to spill into a wooded habitat.